OtticaBianchi/gestionale/docs/FOLLOW_UP_DEBUGGING_SESSION.md

 **Session Complete:** All issues resolved, all features implemented successfully.
 Follow-up system is now fully operational.

-**Final Update:** Follow-up time range adjusted to 7-14 days to avoid immediate post-delivery period.
+**Final Update:** Follow-up time range adjusted to 11-18 days to provide more time for post-delivery issues resolution.
 Prioritization updated to show older purchases first, and persistence improved to keep uncompleted calls visible.